 Approximately 3.2 miles one way to the trestle

 From the Colemanville Church Road parking lot, you can easily access the Enola Low Grade.
 Here are the GPS coordinates: 39.908037, -76.337108.
 It can be a little challenging to find it as there are two Colemanville Church Roads.
 You want to access it from River Road.
 From the Colemanville Church Road parking lot, head West.
 The trestle is 3.2 miles away.
-Your will trip is virtually level.
+Your trip will be virtually level.

 Turkey Hill Overlook Trail